GreatJakes/styled-components-themer/README.md

 }
 ```

-### CSS Pseudo-classes and Pseudo-objects
+### CSS Pseudo-classes and Pseudo-elements
 Hover states are easy - just write the hover property as an object that contains its own styles.
-Other pseudo-classes are just as easy.
-For pseudo-classes that require a parameter, just add the 'param' property to the object.
+Other pseudo-classes and pseudo-elements are just as easy.
+For pseudo-classes that require a parameter (in parenthesis), just add the 'param' property to the object.

 ```js
 const exampleStyle = {